Zhortein/elastic-entity-bundle/docs/en/DefineEntity.md

 - Use the `ElasticEntityTrait` for common behavior.

 #### ElasticEntity Attribute
-Defines the Elasticsearch index configuration for the entity.
+The `ElasticEntity` attribute defines the Elasticsearch index configuration for the entity.

 ```php
 use Zhortein\ElasticEntityBundle\Attribute\ElasticEntity;